-- E8 be able to generate ideas and to identify and take opportunities; - embrace an ethos of community and civic responsibility and to show an awareness of diversity and ethical issues and an understanding of cultures and customs in the wider community.
+- E8 be able to generate ideas and to identify and take opportunities; - E9 embrace an ethos of community and civic responsibility and to show an awareness of diversity and ethical issues and an understanding of cultures and customs in the wider community.

-Trainees recommended for the award of Qualified Teacher Status (QTS) will have met the Teachers' Standards and Initial Teacher Training (ITT) criteria (DfE, 2012) and therefore be eligible for the award of Qualified Teacher Status.
+Professional Graduate Certificate of Education (no QTS) Trainees recommended for the award of Qualified Teacher Status (QTS) will have met the Teachers' Standards and Initial Teacher Training (ITT) criteria (DfE, 2012) and therefore be eligible for the award of Qualified Teacher Status.